acrolinx/acrolinx-coding-guidance/topics/test-sidebar.md

 ![Java script console](images/test-sidebar/js.png)

 This filed can be used to execute any java script code.
-You can try out new features in integration interface as well as rerun previous logged js commands.
+You can try out new features in the integration interface as well as rerun previous logged js commands.

 ### Test Functions